-CITY OF WASHINGTON, ILLINOIS City Council Agenda Communication

-Meeting Date: May 18, 2020

-Prepared By: Jon R. Oliphant, AICP, Planning & Development Director

-Agenda Item: First Reading Ordinance - Romanie Lehman Poultry Special Use Request, 607 on her property at 607 Westgate Road.
+CITY OF WASHINGTON, ILLINOIS City Council Agenda Communication Meeting Date: May 27, 2020 Prepared By: Jon R. Oliphant, AICP, Planning & Development Director Agenda Item: First Reading Ordinance - Romanie Lehman Poultry Special Use Request, 607 Westgate Road Explanation: UPDATE Attached is a revised site plan to include the location of the existing swimming pool.
+Also included is a description of the proposed run.
+The run would be 25 square feet and the total square footage of the enclosure, including the coop, would be 58 square feet.
+Current Romanie Lehman has submitted a special use application for the allowance of chickens on her property at 607 Westgate Road.
 Chickens are allowed to be considered on residential properties upon approval of a special use.
 There has only been one other such request following City Council adoption of a zoning code text amendment in October that allows for poultry to be located on certain residential properties.

-Westgate Road

-Explanation: Romanie Lehman has submitted a special use application for the allowance of chickens

 Some of the conditions are as follows: No more than five chickens are allowed per lot, they are only allowed on owner-occupied properties, roosters or other loud species of chickens are prohibited, chickens must be kept at all times in an enclosure in the rear yard, any poultry enclosure (including outdoor runs) cannot exceed 60 square feet, and any enclosures cannot be placed closer than ten feet from any side or rear property line and must be at least 25 feet from any residential structure on an adjacent lot.
 The complete list of the regulations is attached.
 The coop would be located near the southwest corner of the lot near an existing 5' tall privacy fence.
 Because the subject property is a corner lot, the rear yard would be closest to the 600 Devonshire property and the side yard would be closest to the 609 Westgate property.
 The total area would be about 33 square feet in size.
 The enclosure would be approximately 17 feet from the rear property line and 30 feet from the house at 600 Devonshire Road.
 It would be approximately 15 feet from the side property line and about 50 feet from the 609 Westgate house.
 The proposed location would meet the setback regulations.